jadnw/jetdots/README.md

 ## Overview

-Some fancy screenshots.
+Some fancy screenshots on River.
 They look cool, right?
+Jetdots comes with a slogan "Do not waste any pixels for the gaps on your tiling window managers".
+Because of that, it has no gaps.

 <div align="center">
   <img